Departmental

 Summary of Departmental

-- “Departmental” As a Representative of Departmental Working: Although Robert Frost opens the poem with an ant running into a careless and sleeping moth, it keeps itself to itself and goes on to its work after it comes across beehive and moves to the dead body of another ant.
+- “Departmental” As a Representative of Departmental Working: The poem introduces an ant running into a careless and sleeping moth, it keeps itself to itself and goes on to its work after it comes across a beehive and moves to the dead body of another ant.
 Soon, it reports it to the higher-ups who declare it dead and order the burial of the dead.
 The Queen comes forward with the orders and the whole ant colony swings into action.
-The work goes within the parameters of the standard operating procedures without any hindrance, and soon the dead is buried with full fanfare.
-Although this is a simple allegorical type of poet, it shows the poet’s deep observation as well as departmental working in the real life.
+The work goes within the parameters of the standard operating procedures without any hindrance, and soon the dead are buried with full fanfare.
+Although this is a simple allegorical type of poet, it shows the poet’s deep observation as well as departmental work in real life.

 - Major Themes in “Departmental”: Specialized behavior, departmental working, and dutiful situations are three major thematic strands of this poem.
 The poem has beautifully presented a dutiful ant and her working in the condition when one of their comrades is dead.
 She immediately communicates this information to the bureaucracy and the situation is brought under control.
 This specialized behavior is also the hallmark of human beings and organizations established by them.
 The departments work exactly like that in a hierarchical manner and the duties are performed in a routine.

 literary devices are unique strategies the poets have at their disposal to make their poetic pieces interesting and worth reading.
-The analysis of these devices in the poem as given below shows this fact.
+The analysis of these devices in the poem is given below.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Yet if he encountered one”, /o/ in “Whose work is to find out God” and the sound of /a/ in “An ant on the tablecloth.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “Yet if he encountered one”, the sound of /oo/ in “Whose work is to find out God” and the sound of /a/ in “An ant on the tablecloth.”

 - Allegory: The poem shows the story of an ant and the working of the ant colony to demonstrate his understanding of the human world.
 This is an allegorical poetic story.

-- Alliteration: It is a device that means to use words in quick succession having initials consonants such as /w/ sound in “wasn’t with” or /h/ in “him home.”
+- Alliteration: It is a device that means to use words in quick succession having initials consonants such as the sound of /w/ in “wasn’t with” or /h/ in “him home.”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /t/ in “He showed not the least surprise”, /t/ and /n/ in “But he no doubt reports to any” and the sound of /s/ and /m/ in “Appears a solemn mortician.”
+- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /t/ in “He showed not the least surprise”, the sound of /t/ in “But he no doubt reports to any” and the sounds of /s/ and /m/ in “Appears a solemn mortician.”

 - Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;